If you are looking for a calming drink to ease your nerves, you might be pleasantly pleased by the large variety of natural options out there.

 6. Kava root tea

 Some people claim that kava tastes like a foot, but don’t let that deter you.
-The added flavors of other herbs and spices help disguise any off-flavors of kava.
+Added flavors of other herbs and spices help disguise any off-flavors of kava.
 Personally, I enjoy the taste and appreciate its subtle calming effects and its ability to reduce anxiety.

-Natural Vitality Calm drink is a relaxing drink as suggested by its name.
-The active ingredient is magnesium, which relaxes muscles, promotes better sleep, and may help reduce symptoms of anxiety and depression, especially if taken over time and in forms that absorb well.
+“Calm” brand drink is a relaxing drink as suggested by its name.
+The active ingredient is magnesium, which relaxes muscles, promotes better sleep and may help reduce symptoms of anxiety and depression, especially if taken over time and in forms that absorb well.

 Most Americans are deficient in magnesium, so it is logical that this magnesium drink could help many people feel better and have fewer anxiety symptoms.
-The other ingredients in Calm are all-natural too and include citric acid, natural lemon flavor, raspberry flavor, and stevia.
+Other ingredients in Calm are all-natural too and include citric acid, natural lemon flavor, raspberry flavor, and stevia.

 Getting adequate magnesium also helps lower blood pressure and is a key mineral for keeping bones strong.